awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

 1. Choose the **Stream session logs** option\.

 1. \(Recommended\) Select the check box next to **Allow only encrypted CloudWatch log groups**\.
-With this option enabled, log data is encrypted using the server\-side encryption key specified for the log group\.
+With this option turned on, log data is encrypted using the server\-side encryption key specified for the log group\.
 If you don't want to encrypt the log data that is sent to CloudWatch Logs, clear the check box\.
-You must also clear the check box if encryption isn't enabled on the log group\.
+You must also clear the check box if encryption isn't allowed on the log group\.

 1. For **CloudWatch logs**, to specify the existing CloudWatch Logs log group in your AWS account to upload session logs to, select one of the following:
    + Enter the name of a log group in the text box that has already been created in your account to store session log data\.